hotwax/oms-documentation/user-manuals/pre-orders/pre-order-jobs.md

 You can schedule the job by accessing the `Job Manager App` > `Pre-order page` and selecting the `checkbox` next to the `Auto refresh pre-sell catalog` job name.

+## Jobs for Synchronizing the Pre-Order Catalog with eCommerce:

+To schedule the job, Merchandisers navigate to the `Job Manager` > `Pre Orders` page, where they can schedule the `presell catalog sync` by checking the box next to `Sync variant details`.
+This job facilitates updates to the Presell catalog on Shopify, working through these steps:

+1. HotWax Commerce generates a GraphQL file encapsulating all pre-order-related changes, including promised delivery dates, product categories, and statuses.
+This file is placed in an SFTP location.

+2. Shopify processes these GraphQL files in sequence from the SFTP location to execute the required updates.
+However, for multiple sequential GraphQL file uploads, Shopify doesn’t fetch the next file automatically.
+To initiate processing for the subsequent files, Merchandisers should schedule Process Upload jobs in HotWax Commerce through the following steps:

+- Navigate to `Job Manager` > `Initial Load` > `Process uploads` card.
+- Activate the `File Upload Status` job, which monitors file processing and potential errors via the Shopify webhook.
+- Schedule the `Upload Pending Proces`s job to prompt Shopify for the next GraphQL file upon receiving `Upload` Status updates.
+- After confirming the activation of `Process Upload` jobs, Merchandisers can schedule the `presell catalog sync` job.
+To delve deeper into understanding how pre-orders are listed on Shopify, comprehensive insights are available in our Shopify Pre-order integration guide.

+Upon listing all products on Shopify, it's crucial to appropriately tag them with `HC: Preorder` or `HC: Backorder`.
+This tagging process is easily managed by enabling the checkbox for the `Add pre-order tags` and `Add backorder tags` jobs, running every 15 minutes.
+These jobs utilize the preorder category in the meta fields to add the suitable tag to the parent product on Shopify.

+The HotWax Commerce Preorder PDP app employs tags and meta fields to modify the `Add to Cart` button and display the expected delivery date on Shopify PDP.
+Products labeled with `HC: Preorder` tags will alter the `Add to Cart` button to `Pre-Order`, while those with `HC: Backorder` tags will display `Backorder`.

+Likewise, it's essential to schedule the `Remove pre-order tags` and `Remove backorder tags` jobs to eliminate the `HC: Preorder` and `HC: Backorder` tags when a product is removed from the pre-order catalog.

+## Jobs for Sales Orders with Pre-Order Items

+Ensuring accurate representation of pre-order information and changes in customer sales orders post their e-commerce purchase is crucial.
+While pre-orders are downloaded alongside regular orders, specific notes are included in these sales orders for easy identification of pre-orders.
+Here are the various jobs that can be scheduled in HotWax Commerce for managing sales orders with pre-order items:

+**Add Pre-order/Backorder Tags**- These jobs assign pre-order/backorder tags to orders containing pre-selling items.
+This simplifies identification for the operations team.
+The job is scheduled by selecting the respective checkbox against the `Add Pre-Order Tag` or `Add Backorder Tag`.

+**Add Promise Date**- Adding promise dates to sales orders, mirroring the dates provided to customers upon order placement.
+This job, when activated via checkbox, appends promise date notes to sales orders.

+**Update Promise Date**-  In cases where promise dates change due to shifts in the arrival date of purchase orders, updates to the promise dates in sales orders are necessary.
+To handle instances with multiple purchase order changes, HotWax Commerce has divided this job into two parts.
+The `update promise date` job creates a file for all the changes and places it in a SFTP location.
+Then `Update the Preorder Category Item Arrival Date job` update product category member through date based on PO Item ETA change.

+**Adjust ATP on Early PO in Bulk**– Merchandisers frequently handle multiple Purchase Orders for identical SKUs.
+Sometimes, they might upload a new Purchase Order with an earlier promised date, even if there's an existing Purchase Order for the same SKU in the system.
+In such cases, reallocating sales orders from the initial Purchase Order to the latest one with an earlier date becomes vital.
+This ensures that customers who placed pre-orders first are given priority, guaranteeing timely delivery.
+The task automatically adjusts Purchase Order ATP allocations and reallocates pre-orders accordingly.
+To schedule this, enable and set up the `Adjust ATP on Early PO in Bulk` job found in the More Jobs section.

+**Email Customers**-  To efficiently manage customer expectations regarding changes in promised dates, activating the `Email customers` checkbox initiates a job that triggers automatic emails to customers.
+This action ensures customers are informed whenever there's a modification in the promised date.